Omikhleia/markdown.sile/README.md

 sile examples/sile-and-markdown-manual.sil
 ```

-The latter SILE document also loads extra packages before switching to Markdown, and defines
+The latter SIL “wrapper” document also loads extra packages before switching to Markdown, and defines
 additional commands and styles.
 Moreover, it includes additional chapters, showcasing
 other advanced topics and cool use cases.
 Needed fonts are Libertinus Serif, Symbola and Zallman Caps.